thisisparker/allthingsatkins/_pages/mobydick.md

 **The chapters 26-29** in this section review the command levels on board the ship.
 What do we know about the Pequod's mates and harpooners?
 What of Starbuck?
 Stubb and Flask are, perhaps, one-dimensional while still symbolizing belief systems; what are their attitudes towards work, life, and fate?

 While we hear from Peleg, Bildad, Elijah, and others about Ahab, his reveal is long coming.
-What do we know about Ahab's personality and character, and what do we learn about his inner conflict(s) in Chapter 30: The Pipe?
+What do we know about Ahab's personality and character, and what do we learn about his inner conflict(s) in **Chapter 30: The Pipe?**

 **Chapter 32:** **Cetology** is a famous stumbling block for readers.
 What does this work of literary naturalism (naturalist literature?) add to the novel and reader's experience?
 What remains difficult to grasp in this chapter?

-***BONUS***: Do you have any favorite passages or chapters to share?

 **BONUS**: For readers who have completed **The Quarter-Deck, Hark!, The Chart, and First Lowering** ...
 What do we know about the Pequod and her crew as we sight our first leviathan?